chrispbailey/duat/README.md

 If you wish to send notifications to this administrator click the 'Notify admin' checkbox.
 10. After clicking the Save button you will have set up your first project.

 You can then use the javascript link provided on the project screen to embed a <script> tag onto your site.
+If duat is being used from within your application, you can reference this script with the following:
+`<script src="{% url 'duat-feedback' project_name='bos2' %}"></script>`

 The project administrator can log into the admin site and will be able to view the Feedback entries submitted for their corresponding project.

 ## Notes

 Inspiration for this system originally came from [feedback.js](http://experiments.hertzen.com/jsfeedback/) but I found the canvas tainting in chrome to be a blocker for our requirements so I decided to implement a simpler system.
-Tested with Django 1.4 & 1.5
+Tested with Django 1.4, 1.5 & 1.6